shayd42/JSON-API/JavaScript-Examples/README.md

 It is possible to have several napi-servers running simultaneously, but they must be running from different app-directories.
 To create an app directory just copy the play directory someplace (and remove the provisions.json file)

 The static directory, in this release, must be in the same directory as where the executable is run from.
-It expects to serve html and Javascript files found in that directory.
+It expects to serve html and JavaScript files found in that directory.
 As you experiment with NAPI you can put your scripts into this directory.

 There's no difficulty with having different instances of the napi-server running from the same directory and so sharing the static directory.
 The napi-server never writes to this directory so there's no risk of conflicting changes.